 Videos of Author Lectures

-I have lectured at over forty events and festivals across the country, and have prepared over a dozen DVD/Blu-ray bonus programs, examining the locations and history hidden in the background of classic silent films.
+I have lectured at over sixty events and festivals across the country, and have prepared over a dozen DVD/Blu-ray bonus programs, examining the locations and history hidden in the background of classic silent films.
+John on IMDb

 Here is a brief intro to my 16 minute visual essay Harold Lloyd: Big Man on Campus, that looks at the college and football locations appearing the Criterion Collection Blu-ray release of The Freshman.